lwpie/obsastro/README.md

 - Retrieving a list of image data.  (`sync`)
 - Downloading the file and verifying its checksum.  (`download`)

-#### `- plot.py`

-This module generates basic images for understanding and estimation of images.

-- Plotting the image and its corresponding data histogram.  (`plot`,  `hist`)
-- Generating RGB image by stacking data from multi-wavelength image sources.  (`color`)
-- Mapping g, r, i, z bands into r, g, b color space using mapping function that mimics Legacy Survey Viewer.  (`color`,  `dr_rgb`)

 #### `- utils.py`

 This module comprises utilities that serve various common purposes and help with the processing of data files.